mat-old/AirRocks-FlightController/README.md

 __Subsystems__
 _Defined as hardware and the basic software needed to use it._
   1. PID - 1%
-2. Started (IMUStabilizer)
+2. ~~Waiting on IMU data Provider~~
   2. SPI - 99%
 3. All interfaces complete
 4. Waiting for "failsafe landing procedure"
   3. SCA - 50%
 4. Waiting on larger battery
+5. Waiting for 100% on Sensor Providers
-5. Needs bettery wiring / not enough physical space in SCA module space
+5. ~~Needs bettery wiring / not enough physical space in SCA module space~~
   4. DHCP interface - 0%
 5. Waiting on aditional Rpi to test P2P posibilities
+  6. Sensor Providers - 50%
+6. IMU interface is done, re-writing GrovePi interface for c++

 __Protocol__
 _Defined as a design feature that achieves its goal._